microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-03.md

 Download the resources content  in the **(../student/resources)** and zip the content and provide to the students.
  - Students can have issues if many of them upload the content in the same time in the same repo.
- - Recommend to just one execute this challenge and share the screen with others.
+ - Recommend to just one execute this challenge and share the screen with others, others students to the same in their ADO.